 A new private window is opened, with a notification telling you that when you're browsing in private mode, Firefox won't keep any browser history, search history, download history, web form history, cookies, or temporary internet files.
 However, files you download and bookmarks you make will be kept.

 One important difference between Firefox and other browsers is that it explicitly warns you that your ISP (Internet Service Provider) or employer can still track the pages you visit.

-For keyboard users, you should know that the shortcut for Private Browsing is Ctrl+Shift+P.
+If you are a keyboard user, you should know that the shortcut for Private Browsing is Ctrl+Shift+N.

-To check if the current Firefox window is with Private Browsing enabled, look for the purple mask icon in the top right corner of the browser window.
+To check if the current Firefox window has Private Browsing enabled, look for the purple mask icon in the top right corner of the browser window.
 It it is there, you are using this feature.

 You should note that all the information in this section is also applicable to the 64-bit version of Firefox - Mozilla Waterfox.